Alireza-Ganjkarimi/rehabilitation-robotic-for-arm/EMG_processing_and_ML.md

 •	**Motion Classes:** Out of the 49 movements available in the database, exactly 9 practical motion classes were extracted for controlling the simulator: Rest, 5 isolated movements for individual fingers, and 3 functional movements including Power Grip, Power Sphere, and Tip Pinch.

 # 2. Target Mapping & Motor Synergy
-A key challenge in controlling rehabilitation robots via EMG is the coupling effect—meaning that when an individual intends to flex only a single finger, other fingers involuntarily move slightly as well.
+A key challenge in controlling rehabilitation robots via sEMG is the coupling effect—meaning that when an individual intends to flex only a single finger, other fingers involuntarily move slightly as well.
 If the model is trained on raw glove data, it will learn these unwanted noises.
 To resolve this issue and train the model accurately, motion targets were engineered through two approaches rather than using raw labels directly:

 •	**Isolated Movements:** For movements specific to a single finger (e.g., flexing only the index finger), only the normalized angle of that specific finger from the glove sensor is recorded in the target data array.
 The angles for the remaining 4 fingers are forcibly set to zero.
 This forces the machine learning model to ignore movement noise in the other fingers and learn muscle patterns specific strictly to that single finger.